lota/phamm/README.md

 PHP LDAP Virtual Hosting Manager
 ================================

+## New: Phamm 2.0

+  since 2020 rhx no longer supports Phamm for the new version of Phamm 2.0 completely rewritten see https://www.phamm.com

+## Copyright Phamm 1.0

-  Copyright (c) 2005-2016 Alessandro De Zorzi, Mirko Grava
+  Copyright (c) 2005-2019 Alessandro De Zorzi, Mirko Grava
   <team@phamm.org> http://www.phamm.org/

-  Project sponsored by RHX Srl - www.rhx.it
+  Project sponsored by RHX Srl - https://www.rhx.it

   Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.2